JuliaDocs/DemoCards.jl/docs/src/index.md

 * a plugin package to `Documenter.jl`.
 * magically generate an index page for all demos.
 * minimal configuration.
-* 🚧 all demos are tested by CI.
+* all demos can be tested by CI.

 ## Manual Outline